balloob/relayr/README.md

 Relayr API
 ============

 Library for Python 2 and 3 to communicate with the Relayr API.

+It currently supports:

+ * Connecting to relayr cloud using Oauth
+ * List available devices
+ * Open channels with devices and get sensor readings pushed

 Dependencies
 ------------